IsaacScript/isaacscript/packages/isaacscript-common-ts/README.md

 ## `tslib` / `importHelpers`

 This library uses the [`importHelpers`](https://www.typescriptlang.org/tsconfig#importHelpers) TypeScript compiler flag.
-Thus, if you use it in your project, you also need to put this flag in your "tsconfig.json" file and include `tslib` as a dependency in your "package.json" file.
+Thus, if you use this library in your project, you also need to put this flag in your "tsconfig.json" file and include `tslib` as a dependency in your "package.json" file.

 This is an optimization that is [recommended by the authors of TypeScript](https://github.com/Microsoft/tslib).